System overview

 Front-end node

-You start by logging into a front-end node, ai-fe02
+You start by logging into a front-end node, ai-fe02.srv.aau.dk

 .
-This node act as the gateway to the HPC system.
+This node acts as the gateway to the cluster.
 Here, you can manage files, write and edit code, and prepare your computational tasks.
-It is important to note that the front-end node are not intended for heavy computations; It is optimized for task preparation and interaction with the HPC environment.
+It is important to note that the front-end node is not intended for heavy computations, as it is a node with a very modest amount of resources, and that crashing the node, will affect all users on the system.

 Compute nodes